 Over 150 attendees from across the legal cannabis industry gathered in Evans Hall last Friday to discuss the issues facing the growing business community, according to organizers of the conference.

 The student-organized Yale Business of Legal Cannabis Conference had its inaugural gathering of entrepreneurs in 2018, when 40 speakers came to New Haven to talk about legal cannabis.
-This year, speakers focused on the theme of “The Canna-Boom: Building Businesses and Developing Policy in Uncharted Territories.”
-The conference featured a keynote address by Managing Partner Michael Blue of Privateer Holdings — a private equity firm focusing on Cannabis — followed by a networking lunch, six breakout panels and a discussion of careers, investing and social equity.
+This year, experts in the industry such as Cannabis Investor Andy Defrancesco focused on the theme of “The Canna-Boom: Building Businesses and Developing Policy in Uncharted Territories.”
+The conference also featured a keynote address by Managing Partner Michael Blue of Privateer Holdings — a private equity firm focusing on Cannabis — followed by a networking lunch, six breakout panels and a discussion of careers, investing and social equity.

 “There’s a desire across the industry to improve diversity and particularly working with minority groups in underserved communities who have been overly targeted by the War on Drugs,” said attendee Richard Meiklejohn.